WhatAreThose/baldiBasicWebsite/README.md

 # whatAreThoseShooes

-Yeah but seriously, # what are those shooooooes?
+Yeah but seriously:

+# WHAT
+# ARE
+# THOSE
+# SHOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOES?!!?!?!?